rickkobayashiphd/Data_Science_Portfolio/README.md

 I am your hard-working PhD, problem solver, and aspiring Data Scientist.
 I help people work.
 I seek to become better at solving complex problems and serve others with actionable data-driven guidance.

-I've served as a family restaurant owner at Cafe 100, continued as an electrician apprentice for Light Workers Electric (License C-32190), and currently work as the CAD/CAM Operations Manager and Carpenter for RK Builders (License BC-7556).
+I've served as a family restaurant owner at Cafe 100, continued as an electrician apprentice for Light Workers Electric (License C-32190), and currently work as the CAD/CAM Operator and Carpenter for RK Builders (License BC-7556).

 ---